Amir Ohana: Israeli-Arab conflict; Zionism

 Ohana is a supporter of loosening the policy on carrying firearms in Israel in order to allow more armed people on streets for prevention and fast reaction to terror attacks.
 After entering the Knesset, Ohana inaugurated the caucus to lobby and promote this cause.

 Ohana has given media interviews in which he described Muslims as likely to have "cultural murderousness".

 He is a board member of Tadmor—Eretz Yisrael Loyalists Group within Likud, named for Erez Tadmor, co-founder of Im Tirtzu and former speechwriter for Benjamin Netanyahu.

 Sexual orientation issues

 When opposition members of Knesset in February 2016 proposed several bills intended to improve the gay community's status such as recognizing bereaved widowers, banning conversion therapy, recognizing same-sex marriage contracts and to train health professionals to deal with gender and sexual orientation issues, Ohana left the session without voting; he said he could not vote against these bills, but he did not want to violate the party line.

-In 2018, he authored and voted for an amendment to Israel's surrogacy law to extend rights to same-sex couples and men.
+In 2018 he authored and voted for an amendment to Israel's surrogacy law to extend rights to same-sex couples and men.
 In the same year he voted for a bill prohibiting discrimination based on gender identity or sexual orientation.
 In 2020, he defied the Likud party line by voting for legislation to ban gay conversion therapy.
 In 2023, he publicly supported Yair Cherki, an Orthodox religious affairs correspondent, who came out as gay.

+On 23 December 2025 Ohana voted in favor of a civil marriage bill proposed by the opposition Yesh Atid party, causing major backlash from ultra-Orthodox coalition partners.
+The bill would have established civil mechanisms for regulating same-sex partnerships in Israel, including a couples registry, registration procedures, and frameworks for dissolving civil marriages.
+The vote triggered fierce criticism from Likud's ultra-Orthodox coalition partners.
+United Torah Judaism Chairman Yitzhak Goldknopf accused Ohana of "blatantly trampling" Halakha and violating coalition agreements designed to preserve the religious status quo.
+The ultra-Orthodox Shas party condemned the vote, saying the bill "erodes the Jewish identity of the state" and that Ohana was "unfit to serve as Knesset speaker for the religious camp."